berkeley-scf/tutorial-using-bash/index.md

 Software Carpentry has a very nice introductory lesson on the [basics of the shell](https://swcarpentry.github.io/shell-novice/).
 It also has an accompanying [YouTube video](https://www.youtube.com/watch?v=8c1BL5b47kg) that covers some, but not all, of the topics of this tutorial.

-This tutorial by Christopher Paciorek (with major contributions from Jarrod Millman) is licensed under a Creative Commons Attribution 3.0 Unported License.
+This tutorial by Christopher Paciorek and Jarrod Millman is licensed under a Creative Commons Attribution 3.0 Unported License.

 # 2 The interactive shell